ChalmersGU-data-structure-courses/dsabook/src/markdown/09-trees-and-heaps/06-binary-heaps.md

 In the worst case, it moves from the root all the way to a leaf.

 Here is the pseudocode for removing the minimum element from a min-heap.
-Note that we use a helper method to sift an element down the tree, as well as another helper method to identify the smaller of its children.

-    datatype MinHeap:
-        ...
-        removeMin():
+    removeMin(heap):
-            min = getMin()       // Remember the current minimum, to return in the end. swap(0, size-1)      // Swap the last element into the first position. heap.remove(size-1)  // Remove the last element from the array, size -= 1            // and decrease the size. siftDown(0)          // Put the new root in its correct place. return min
+        min = heap.arr[0]               // Remember the current minimum, to return in the end. swap(heap.arr, 0, heap.size-1)  // Swap the last element into the first position. heap.arr.remove(heap.size-1)    // Remove the last element from the array, heap.size -= 1                  // Decrease the size.

-        siftDown(pos):
+        siftDown(heap.arr, 0)           // Put the new root in its correct place. return min

+Note that we use a helper function to sift an element down the tree, as well as another helper function to identify the smaller of its children.

+    siftDown(arr, pos):
-            while not isLeaf(pos):       // Stop when we reach a leaf (if not earlier). child = smallestChild(pos)
+        while not isLeaf(pos, arr.size):    // Stop when we reach a leaf (if not earlier). child = smallestChild(arr, pos)
-                if less(child, pos):
+            if child >= pos:                // Stop if the parent is smaller or equal. return
-                    swap(child, pos)     // Swap to fix the heap property and pos = child          // continue one level down in the tree.
+            swap(arr, child, pos)           // Swap to fix the heap property and pos = child                     // continue one level down in the tree.
-                else:
-                    return               // Stop if the parent is smaller or equal.

-        smallestChild(pos):
+    smallestChild(arr, pos):
         left = leftChild(pos)
         right = rightChild(pos)
-            if right < size and less(right, left):  // Check if there is a right child and if it is smaller return right
+        if right < arr.size and arr[right] < arr[left]:
+            return right    // If there is a right child and if it is smaller
         else:
             return left

 <!-- AG: should we add an example again? probably not -->